realm/realm-dart-samples/dart_flexible_sync/README.md

     * Press the "Flexible Sync" button.
 Only Flexible Sync is supported in the Realm Dart SDK.
     * Switch ON the ["Development mode"](https://www.mongodb.com/docs/atlas/app-services/sync/data-model/development-mode/) option.
     * Create a new database collection and choose a name for it.
-    * The queryable fields used for filtering data between two realms in this application and they will be [automatically created in development mode](https://www.mongodb.com/docs/atlas/app-services/sync/configure/sync-settings/#queryable-fields), because they are used in the sync subscriptions.
+    * The queryable fields used for filtering data into the realm in this application will be [automatically created in development mode](https://www.mongodb.com/docs/atlas/app-services/sync/configure/sync-settings/#queryable-fields), because they are used in the sync subscription.
     * You can also create them manually from the UI.
 For this sample the fields are `status` and `progressMinutes`.
         Type the field name `status` in the selection box and then choose `Create status`.
         It will be created.